plumber-cd/kubernetes-dynamic-reclaimable-pvc-controllers/README.md

 ```

 Provisioner listens for pods created/updated with `dynamic-pvc-provisioner.kubernetes.io/*` annotations.
-The following conditions must be met:
+The following conditions must be met in order for provisioner to create requested PVC:

-- `dynamic-pvc-provisioner.kubernetes.io/<volumeName>/enabled` must be `true`.
+- `dynamic-pvc-provisioner.kubernetes.io/<volumeName>.enabled` must be `true`.
-- `dynamic-pvc-provisioner.kubernetes.io/<volumeName>/pvc` must be set to a valid yaml or json representing a single `PersistentVolumeClaim` object.
+- `dynamic-pvc-provisioner.kubernetes.io/<volumeName>.pvc` must be set to a valid yaml or json representing a single `PersistentVolumeClaim` object.
 - `spec.volumes[].name` with that name must exist and have `spec.volumes[].persistentVolumeClaim` on it.
 - `spec.volumes[].persistentVolumeClaim.claimName` must not already exist.

-If all these conditions are met - this controller will automatically create a PVC as defined in `dynamic-pvc-provisioner.kubernetes.io/<volumeName>/pvc`.
+If all these conditions are met - this controller will automatically create a PVC as defined in `dynamic-pvc-provisioner.kubernetes.io/<volumeName>.pvc`.

-Provisioner will apply following modifications to the `dynamic-pvc-provisioner.kubernetes.io/<volumeName>/pvc` before creating an actual PVC:
+Provisioner will apply following modifications to the `dynamic-pvc-provisioner.kubernetes.io/<volumeName>.pvc` before creating an actual PVC:

-- Original `metadata.name` will be ignored and set to `spec.volumes[].persistentVolumeClaim.claimName` from matching `spec.volumes[].name` to `<volumeName>`. `metadata.name` not required to be set in `dynamic-pvc-provisioner.kubernetes.io/<volumeName>/pvc`.
+- Original `metadata.name` will be ignored and set to `spec.volumes[].persistentVolumeClaim.claimName` from matching `spec.volumes[].name` to `<volumeName>`. `metadata.name` not required to be set in `dynamic-pvc-provisioner.kubernetes.io/<volumeName>.pvc`.
-- `metadata.labels."dynamic-pvc-provisioner.kubernetes.io/claimed-by"` will be set to refer to the current pod.
 - `metadata.labels."dynamic-pvc-provisioner.kubernetes.io/managed-by"` will be set to refer to the current Controller ID.

-### Cleanup

-Provisioner periodically searches for PVCs to be deleted.
-Provisioner also listens for pods deletions with `dynamic-pvc-provisioner.kubernetes.io/*` annotations and that triggers cleanup routine ahead of the schedule.
-The following conditions must be met for a PVC to be deleted:

-- `metadata.labels."dynamic-pvc-provisioner.kubernetes.io/managed-by"` indicates it is managed by this controller.
-- `metadata.labels."dynamic-pvc-provisioner.kubernetes.io/claimed-by"` refer to a non-existing object.
+- `metadata.ownerReferences` will be set for the current pod as an owner - guaranteeing PVC to be deleted when the pod is deleted.

 ## PV Releaser Controller